-Wilshire Matute is very enthusiastic about walking around his neighborhood.
-He will happily walk with us to the park, CVS, daycare, the cleaners, and the mailbox.
+Wilshire Matute likes to walk in his neighborhood.
+He will walk with us to the park, CVS, daycare, the cleaners, and the mailbox.
 He likes walking to the bus stop and the Expo Line station too.
 But make no mistake: Wilshire is not a wunderkind walking enthusiast.
 These destinations fall neatly within Wilshire Matute’s Toddler Walkshed.

 Eric Feldman, a DC-based urban planner, was probably the first to write about toddler walksheds, which he defined loosely as the distance that a curious and perpetually-distracted toddler can navigate city streets on foot in 10-20 minutes, all the while insisting that her parent pushes an empty stroller – and safely.